vuongducphuong/documentation/content/applications/sales/sales/invoicing/down_payment.rst

 .. image:: down_payment/deduct-down-payments-option.png
    :align: center
-   :alt: The deduct down payment option on the create invoices pop up in Odoo Sales.
+   :alt: The deduct down payment option on the create invoices pop up in Leansoft Sales.

 If the remaining amount is ready to be paid, the :guilabel:`Regular Invoice` option should be selected, and the :guilabel:`Deduct down payments` option should *stay* selected.
 Then, click